 A few of the biggest changes enacted by the TCJA include an increase in the standard deduction, adjustments to itemized deductions, and an increase in the lifetime gift and estate tax exemption.

 The TCJA will sunset at the end of 2025, but these provisions could revert back to prior law sooner if new laws are passed by Congress.

 Congress passed the Tax Cut and Jobs Act (TCJA) at the end of 2017, which resulted in the adjustment or elimination of many common itemized deductions, an increase in the standard deduction and a shift in income tax brackets.

-You can take advantage of these elevated lifetime exemptions by transferring assets outside of your estate to a trust prior to the sunset date.
+You can take advantage of these elevated lifetime exemptions by transferring assets outside of your estate to a trust prior to the existing or potentially revised sunset date.
 The IRS has already ruled that a reversion back to old law will not cause these gifts to be “clawed back” into the estate.

 Depending on your net worth, taking steps now could save you and your family a great deal of money in the long run.
 If you’re married and your net worth is: